 Layered Egyptian pastry made from stretched dough, ghee, and oil, baked into flaky golden sheets.

-Best for Best for breakfast tables, holidays, guest visits, and tea service., with a hard cooking level and about 80 minutes total.
+Best for breakfast tables, holidays, guest visits, and tea service..
+Plan on a hard cook and about 80 minutes total.

 Honey, molasses, clotted cream, feta, olives, or mish.

 Egypt national table.
-A verified Egypt dish in the AfroKitchen archive.
+A structured Egypt dish in the AfroKitchen archive.

 Honey, molasses, clotted cream, feta, olives, or mish.